Sunset Park Historic District: Poem

-Architecture in Sunset Park
+Architecture

-The majority of resources were built from the 1910s to the 1960s and incorporate Queen Anne, Bungalow/American Craftsman, Tudorbethan, Colonial Revival, Cape Cod (house), Ranch-style house, and Commercial building styles of architecture.
+The majority of resources were built from the 1910s to the 1960s and incorporate Queen Anne, Bungalow/American Craftsman, Tudorbethan, Colonial Revival, Cape Cod, ranch, and commercial styles of architecture.
 The earliest houses are scattered along Northern and Central boulevards; 1940 to 1950s Cape Cod and Ranch houses line the cross streets.
 Architecturally, the earliest designs are Queen Anne style, dating to the early 1910s.
 The two-story dwellings have hipped or gabled roofs, wraparound porches, corner towers, bay windows, projecting wings, wood or simulated siding, shingles, decorative brickwork, and a wide range of window types.

 A large number of homes were built from 1940 to 1943 when the North Carolina Shipbuilding Company expanded its facilities on land intended for Sunset Park homes along the eastern edge of the Cape Fear River.

-The movie Blue Velvet had scenes filmed in Sunset Park including the house of Detective John Williams (George Dickerson).
-Season 9 of Matlock (TV series) had scenes filmed in Sunset Park including Benjamin L. "Ben" Matlock's (Andy Griffith) house.
+The movie Blue Velvet had scenes filmed in Sunset Park, including the house of Detective John Williams.
+Season 9 of Matlock had scenes filmed in Sunset Park, including Ben Matlock's house.